 Dr Mona Le Luyer

-Dr Mona Le Luyer is a biological anthropologist studying teeth to assess late human evolution and interactions among biological, environmental and cultural modifications.
-She defended her PhD at the University of Bordeaux in January 2016 on dental evolution in Late Pleistocene and Early Holocene human populations from southwest France, assessing both external (crown dimensions, occlusal wear and nonmetric variations) and internal aspects (enamel thickness, dental tissue proportions, enamel-dentine junction morphology) using 3D-imaging methods (microCT) and geometric morphometrics.
+After completing an undergraduate degree in Biology (2010) at the University of Rennes 1 and a Master in Biological Anthropology (2012) at the University of Bordeaux, Dr Le Luyer received her PhD from the University of Bordeaux in January 2016.
+Her work focused on dental evolution in Late Pleistocene and Early Holocene human populations, assessing both external (crown dimensions, occlusal wear and non-metric variations) and internal aspects (enamel thickness, dental tissue proportions, enamel-dentine junction morphology) using 3D imaging methods (microCT) and geometric morphometric analyses.

 Dr Le Luyer’s research focuses on the evolution of human teeth during the Late Pleistocene and Holocene boundary, which was a key period in our social and cultural evolutionary history associated with major environmental modifications and the transition to agriculture.
-Based on observations and external crown metrics, a reduction in tooth size and morphological complexity has been recorded at the end of the Pleistocene and it is discussed in relation to the generalisation of the farmer and breeder ways of life.
+Based on observations and external crown metrics, a reduction in tooth size and morphological complexity has been recorded at the end of the Pleistocene, and it is discussed in relation to the generalisation of the farmer and breeder ways of life.
 The influence of these changes that have influenced the biological evolution of human groups is still poorly understood, especially on internal dental tissue morphology and structural organisation.